Golem-Base/docs/getting_started.md

 To see more examples, such as deleting entities and querying, visit our [Python SDK's repo on GitHub](https://github.com/Golem-Base/python-sdk).

-# 🧪 Working with a local Golem-Base Op-geth installation (Optional)
+# 🧪 Working with a local Golem-base-geth installation (Optional)

-If you prefer to work with a local installation of Golem-Base Op-geth instead of the testnet, you can use the following instructions.
+If you prefer to work with a local installation of Golem-base-geth instead of the testnet, you can use the following instructions.

-## Installing Golem-Base and Docker
+## Installing Golem-base-geth and Docker

-Golem-base Op-Geth can be run inside a docker container as an Ethereum node, and optionally as a "development server" called "dev mode."
+Golem-base-geth can be run inside a docker container as an Ethereum node, and optionally as a "development server" called "dev mode."
 Running in dev mode is a great option for learning how to use our SDKs.
 To run it, you'll need to make sure Docker is installed.

 ## Installing Docker

-If you're going to run Golem-base Op-Geth inside docker, first you'll need to install docker.
+If you're going to run Golem-base-geth inside docker, first you'll need to install docker.
 Follow the [docker installation instructions here](https://docs.docker.com/engine/install/).

 Note: When installing Docker on Linux (or using it from within Windows Subsystem for Linux), after installation you'll need to follow [these post-install instructions](https://docs.docker.com/engine/install/linux-postinstall/) so that you can use docker from your own user without having to use sudo.